BrianCSeymour/website/_posts/2000-01-1-First-Post.md

 title:  "Hello!"
 ---

-I just made this website on 10/21/2018.
+I made this website on 10/21/2018 (though I have retroactively added some materials).
 I look forward to adding to it in the future!